Three Steps to Remote Employee Onboarding Success

-Schedule in a team video call on their first day with their direct team members, but also give a shout out to the wider business via your internal comms channel (Slack, Teams or Intranet) to announce the new starters on their first week.
+Schedule in a team video call on their first day with their direct team members, but also shout out to the wider business via your internal comms channel (Slack, Teams or Intranet) to announce the new starters on their first week.

 Introduce a mentor

-We’d definitely advise setting up a mentoring relationship with an established employee (not even role specific mentor necessarily), just a person that they can Slack or Skype in the day when they need help, pointing in the right direction or just a bit of social interaction.
+We’d definitely advise setting up a mentoring relationship with an established employee (not even role-specific mentor necessarily), just a person that they can Slack or Skype in the day when they need help, pointing in the right direction or just a bit of social interaction.

 Video chat visibility

 At Confido we’re experienced with how to build relationships remotely.
 Once or twice a week we have an ‘open’ video session via Teams.
 We leave the video open in the background and work as normal with the option to chat amongst ourselves, about work, or non-work related stuff throughout the call time.
-It might sound really simplistic, but it actually feels sociable & encourages team bonding.
+It might sound really simplistic, but it actually feels sociable and encourages team bonding.